netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adm_rba_role_module.rst

         *(list)*
       -
-      - Policies attached to this role..
-    * - resourcegroups

-        *(list)*
-      -
-      - Resourcegroups attached to this role..
+      - Access policies attached to this role..
     * - save_config

         *(bool)*